hakandundar34coding/system-monitoring-center/README.md

     Run the application by using `system-monitoring-center` command.
     The application will prepare shortcut and GUI images automatically.
     If command is not found, restart the system and run the command again.
+    If images are not shown on the GUI, restart the system.

 ### Dependencies: